 The end result?
 They’re a fantastic exercise for helping you get stronger, leaner, and for developing your physique.

-This said, you do need to learn how to do deadlifting correctly.
+With that being said, you do need to learn how to do deadlifting correctly.
 Let’s go over a few of the key tips to know and remember when it comes to deadlifting with good form.

 Strengthen Your Grip